woodepic/Outdoor-Home-Theatre/README.md

 # Outdoor-Home-Theatre

-This is a reupload of an old project, as I did not use Github at the time.
+This is a re-upload of an old project, as I did not use Github at the time.
 This project spanned July 2018 - March 2020, and I am happy to report it is still working perfectly to this day (January 2022).

 I created an enclosure for a projector, sound equiptment, and various other A/V electronics which resides outdoors all year round.
 Where I live, outdoor temperatures can span -40*c to + 40*c, so creating a climate controlled system robhust and powerful enough for such a climate is a challenging task.